SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 ## **ng-valid** / **ng-invalid**

-These two classes are often used when we want to inform the user for wrong input data.
+These two classes are often used when we want to inform the user of wrong input data.

-`ngvalid` is applied to a form or input field when their content is valid, in the other case - Angular appiles `ng-invalid`.
+`ngvalid` is applied to a form or input field when their content is valid, in the other case - Angular applies `ng-invalid`.

 [/slide]